Nightingale (Erland and the Carnival album): Recording process

-The album was recorded on board HMS President, a warship ship moored on the River Thames.
+The album was recorded on board HMS President, a warship moored on the River Thames.
 According to the band, they at times tried to replicate strange noises made inside the ship.
 Stated Tong, "You could hear other boats passing by up the Thames.
 You could hear the propeller noises.
 It had all these weird super psychedelic sounds...We put all these contact mics around in the space we were recording in and just tried to capture it.
 And you'd take what you'd done home that night and have a listen to it and there'd be these weird things on the mics.
 Like 'What is that?
 I don't know, but it's definitely going to stay.'"

 Whereas the previous album by the band was replete to allusions to old ballads and folk songs, Nightingale is primarily original tracks.
 On its cover is a relatively famous photo of Janet Hodgson flying across her bedroom, supposedly by a poltergeist.
 Frontman Cooper claims the art reflects the album's music, as the band was "trying to create a soundtrack to an imaginary horror film about the supernatural."

 Reception

-The album received positive reviews from Allmusic, This is Fake DIY, and The Times, and a positive review and 3/5 stars from The Guardian.
+The album received positive reviews from AllMusic, This is Fake DIY, and The Times, and a positive review and 3/5 stars from The Guardian.
 A review by Pitchfork was mixed.

-According to James Monger of Allmusic, "The group takes traditional folk music and then filters it through the swirling psych rock of Piper at the Gates of Dawn-era Pink Floyd, the electro-freak folk of Animal Collective, and the pastoral creep of bands Espers and Vetiver, resulting in a wild pastiche of digital trickery and oral tradition that channels the spirit of '70s progressive rock while staying true to pop-song brevity."
+According to James Monger of AllMusic, "The group takes traditional folk music and then filters it through the swirling psych rock of Piper at the Gates of Dawn-era Pink Floyd, the electro-freak folk of Animal Collective, and the pastoral creep of bands Espers and Vetiver, resulting in a wild pastiche of digital trickery and oral tradition that channels the spirit of '70s progressive rock while staying true to pop-song brevity."